 Through a Traditional IRA, you can put your money in many different kinds of investments, including stocks, bonds, mutual funds, ETFs and lifecycle funds.
 You can buy any investment your bank or brokerage offers in your IRA.

 You cannot invest IRA funds in life insurance or collectibles.
 Examples of collectibles include artwork, cars and jewelry.
-One exception is certain kinds of gold coins, which you are permitted to invest in using IRA funds.
-You can find more information here.
+One exception is certain kinds of gold coins, which you are permitted to invest in gold using IRA funds in a self-directed IRA.

-There are many complicated rules on IRA withdrawals, also called distributions.
+There are many complicated rules about IRA withdrawals, also called distributions.
 There are two main kinds of withdrawals: early withdrawals and required withdrawals.
-You may start withdrawing money from your IRA at 59½ and you must start withdrawing by 70½.
+You may start withdrawing money from your IRA at 59½ and you must start withdrawing at 70½.

-If you want to withdraw money from your IRA before 59½, your withdrawal will be taxed at your regular tax rate, and may be taxed at an additional 10%.
+If you want to withdraw money from your IRA before 59½, your withdrawal will be taxed at your regular tax rate, and may incur an additional 10% early-withdrawal penalty.
 There are exceptions, however.
 You may be able to avoid the early withdrawal penalty for medical expenses, to purchase a first-time home purchase, for certain educational expenses or for other special situations.
-You can find a full list here.

 Your required minimum distribution is calculated by dividing your IRA account balance as of Dec.
-31 the prior year by a certain number, based on your life expectancy and developed by the IRS.
-You can figure out how to calculate your required minimum distribution by starting here on the IRS’s web site.
+31 the prior year by a certain number developed by the IRS, based on your life expectancy.
+You can learn how to calculate your required minimum distribution by starting here on the IRS’s website.

-Many people seek the help of an accountant or financial advisor to help figure out their required minimum distributions.
+Many people seek the help of an accountant or financial advisor to calculate their required minimum distributions.